-What is the most important information I should know about efavirenz, emtricitabine, and tenofovir (Atripla)?
+What is the most important information I should know about this medicine (Atripla)?

-Some people develop lactic acidosis while taking this medication.
-Early symptoms may get worse over time and this condition can be fatal.
+Atripla may cause a serious condition called lactic acidosis.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.

-What should I discuss with my healthcare provider before taking efavirenz, emtricitabine, and tenofovir (Atripla)?
+What should I discuss with my healthcare provider before taking Atripla (Atripla)?

 This medication should not be used in children weighing less than 88 pounds.